To apply, please send a resume and cover letter to Kelly Lynch at email@example.com by July 3rd.

-The SSM provides intensive support to a caseload of 30-40 graduates per year, and occasional, as needed support to members of Found in Translation’s alumnae community.
-In addition to case management responsibilities, the SSM supports the Program Director in facilitating the Medical Interpreter Training Program, and oversees volunteer recruitment and management of supportive service related volunteers.
-The role is both relationship-based and skills-based, and requires strong critical thinking and problem-solving skills, as well as a genuine passion for our mission.
+The SSM provides intensive, individualized support to a caseload of 30-40 students and recent graduates per year, and group support to 300+ members of the alumnae community, as well as occasional, as needed individual support to members of the alumnae community.
+In addition to case management responsibilities, the SSM provides a regular supportive presence in the Medical Interpreter Training Program to form relationships with and be available to students, and oversees volunteer recruitment and management of supportive service related volunteers.
+The role is both relationship-based and skills-based, individual-oriented and systems-oriented, and requires strong critical thinking and problem-solving skills, as well as a genuine passion for our mission.

-The work setting is a small, shared, office in a fast-paced environment.
+The work setting is a small, shared, office in a fast-paced environment, on a team that values a diversity of experience and background, and a strong commitment to racial and gender justice.
 Evening and weekend availability is required.
-The position reports to the Program Director, Interpreter Training and the Program Director, Career Advancement.
+The position reports to the Career Advancement Director.
 At present, there are no direct reports to this position.

 At present, this position is primarily remote due to safety precautions around COVID-19.
-Eventual availability for in-person presence in our Dorchester office is required.
+Eventual ability for in-person presence in our Dorchester office is required.

 - Forge supportive relationships with program participants through regular outreach and engagement.
-Support Program Director, Career Advancement with one-on-one career coaching as needed.
+Support Career Advancement Director with one-on-one career coaching as needed

-- Respond to participants experiencing crisis and making appropriate referrals to service providers such as mental health counseling, housing, access to food and basic needs.
+- Respond to participants experiencing crisis and make appropriate referrals to service providers such as mental health counseling, housing, access to food and basic needs

 - Recruit, train and manage Supportive Services volunteers, including childcare volunteers, and financial fluency instructors.
-Support Program Director, Career Advancement with recruiting mentors and other professional development volunteers.
+Support Career Advancement Director with recruiting mentors and other professional development volunteers

-- Monitor student progress toward acquiring strong foundational skills, including updated resume, cover letters, letter of recommendation and goal plan, in collaboration with Program Director, Interpreter Training and Program Director, Career Advancement.
+- Monitor student progress toward acquiring strong foundational skills on regular intervals, including updated resume, cover letters, letter of recommendation and goal plan, in collaboration with Interpreter Training Director and Career Advancement Director

-- Track program participant progress with monthly reports and color coding, and quarterly outcomes surveys.
+- Track program participant progress with monthly reports, and quarterly outcomes surveys

 - The ability to forge strong supportive relationships with clients from diverse backgrounds.